Liover Peguero Preview, Player Props: Pirates vs. Royals

-The Pittsburgh Pirates, including Liover Peguero (.176 batting average in his past 10 games), take on starting pitcher Cole Ragans and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Pittsburgh Pirates and Liover Peguero (.294 slugging percentage over his past 10 games, including one homer), battle starting pitcher Angel Zerpa and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Royals.
+He racked up three RBI (going 3-for-4 with a home run) in his previous game against the Royals.

 Liover Peguero Game Info & Props vs. the Royals